-Development permit area 13 includes those parts of electoral areas A, B, C, D and E of the Cowichan Valley Regional District shaded teal on Schedule U, UDPA13 Energy and Water Conservation: Greenhouse Gas Emissions Reduction - Regional for the conservation of energy and water and the reduction of greenhouse gas emissions.
-This DPA applies to all parcels in Multi-family, Commercial/Mixeduse, and Industrial developments in electoral areas A, B, C, D and E, and additionally to those parcels in Intensive Residential developments in electoral area D.
+Development permit area 13 includes those parts of electoral areas A, B, C, D and E of the Cowichan Vallev Regional District shaded teal on Schedule U, UDPA13 Energy and Water Conservation; Greenhouse Gas Emissions Reduction - Regional for the conservation of energy and water and the reduction of greenhouse gas emissions.
+This DPA applies to all parcels in Multi-family, Commercial/Mixed-Industrial use. and developments in electoral areas A, B, C, D and E, and additionally to those parcels in Intensive Residential developments in electoral area D.